5 things to think about when planning your new cricket kit for this season…

 - What have I forgotten?

-There’s a lot to remember when ordering your new cricket kit, so make sure you’ve checked everything off your list.
+There’s a lot to remember when ordering your new personalised cricket kit, so make sure you’ve checked everything off your list.
 Have you chased up everyone who needs to place their orders?
 Have you got the committee to approve everything?
 Have the sponsors approved the size and positioning of their logos?
-Have you thought about a training kit to complement the playing kit?
+Have you thought about a custom training kit to complement the playing kit?
 Have you ordered in time?
 Have you checked the washing instructions?!